zippy/anansi/README-ceptr-architecture.markdown

 User receptors implement a model for agency in the ceptr platform.
 By convention other receptor types accept signals from user receptors with the understanding that human, and other sources of agency, initiate those signals.

+Scape receptors are used to establish the relationships between receptors contained in other receptors

 ## API

 ### host
 #### signals
     self->host-user:
+        description:
+            Creates a new user receptor.
+Returns the receptor address.
+        params:
             name: <unique user name>

+    self->host-room:
+        description:
-> Creates a new user receptor.
+            Creates a new commons room receptor.
 Returns the receptor address.

-    self->host-room:
+        params:
             name: <name of the room>
             password: <room access password>
             matrice-address: <address of initial admin>
-> Creates a new commons room receptor.
-Returns the receptor address.
 #### scapes
     room-scape
 > maps names to addresses